 Please feel free to check out the website by meeting our executive board, viewing the calendar of events and even reading our blog.
 And if you have any news you want to share, are interested in joining our mailing list, want to get involved or just want to talk feel free to drop us a line by heading to our contact page.

-On Saturday April 27th, from 11am-3pm at USC’s Ronald Tutor Campus Center (TCC 227), SCAPE will be hosting College Days at USC, a free conference open to all high school students interested in learning more about what college has to offer and how to get in.
+On Saturday October 12th, from 11-3pm (check-in at 10:30am) at USC, SCAPE will be hosting College Days at USC, a free conference open to all high school students interested in learning more about what college has to offer and how to get in.
 The schedule is as follows:

 11:30 – 12:00pm: USC Student Leader Panel

 As mentioned earlier, the conference will take place at USC.
 It costs $10 to park on campus, but it is free to park on the side streets surrounding USC.